greglook/whidbey/README.md

 Now we're finally in a position to pretty print our REPL values!
 This library provides a `render-values` middleware which replaces the built-in `pr-values`.
 This watches messages for the `:renderer` key, and uses it to produce the returned string value.

-By default, this falls back to `print-method` or `print-dup`, so if you don't specify any custom function in your project's `:repl-options` map, it will behave exactly as before.
+The value of `:renderer` should be a symbol which resolves to a _rendering function_ on the server.
+Rendering functions accept one argument (the value to render) and return a string representation.
+If not provided, `render-values` falls back to `print-method` or `print-dup`, so if you don't specify anything the REPL will behave exactly as before.

 Now, `eval` messages are passed down the stack, handled by `interruptible-eval`, and the result sent to the `Transport` to send back to the client.
 The